cmrust/zippy/README.md

 - Unzip password protected zip files
 - Compatible with Python v2.3 or greater

-I recently found myself trying and failing to unzip a Zip64 file on an older UNIX system.
-The box didn't have access to Unzip 6.0, where support for the format was added.
+I recently found myself trying and failing to unzip a Zip64 file on an old UNIX box.
+The system didn't have access to Unzip 6.0, where support for the format was added.
 But, it seems the Python library zipfile has supported the format for a while now.
-If you find yourself in the same spot, here's a script.
+If you happen to find yourself in the same spot, here's a script.

     $ ./zip.py
     zippy: Extracts Zip & Zip64 files